Numerical reconstruction of the covariance matrix of a spherically truncated multinormal distribution: Introduction

 In spite of that, the residual symmetries characterizing the truncated distribution help simplify the problem in the following respects: {\it i}) the reflection invariance of the whole set--up still yields $\E[X_k\,|\,X\in\cB_v(\rho)] = 0$ $\forall\,k$, and {\it ii}) the rotational invariance of $\cB_v(\rho)$ preserves the possibility of defining the principal components of the distribution just like in the unconstrained case.
 In particular, the latter property means that $\fS_\cB$ and $\Sigma$ share the same orthonormal eigenvectors.
 In fact, the reconstruction of $\Sigma$ from $\fS_\cB$ amounts to solving a system of non--linear integral equations, having the eigenvalues $\lambda \equiv \{\lambda_k\}_{k=1}^v$ of $\Sigma$ as unknown variables and the eigenvalues $\mu\equiv\{\mu_k\}_{k=1}^v$ of $\fS_\cB$ as input parameters.
 In a lack of analytic techniques to evaluate exactly the integrals involved, we resort to a numerical algorithm, of which we investigate feasibility, performance and optimization.

-Here is an outline of the paper.
-In sect.~2, we show that the aforementioned integral equations have the analytic structure of a fixed point vector equation, that is to say $\lambda = T(\lambda)$.
+The paper is organized as follows.
+In sect.~2, we describe a couple of examples illustrating the occurrence of spherical truncations in practical situations.
+In sect.~3, we show that the aforementioned integral equations have the analytic structure of a fixed point vector equation, that is to say $\lambda = T(\lambda)$.
 This suggests to achieve the reconstruction of $\lambda$ numerically via suitably chosen iterative schemes.
-In sect.~3, we prove the convergence of the simplest of them by inductive arguments, the validity of which relies upon the monotonicity properties of ratios of Gaussian integrals over $\cB_v(\rho)$.
-In sect.~4, we review some numerical techniques for the computation of Gaussian integrals over $\cB_v(\rho)$ with controlled systematic error.
+In sect.~4, we prove the convergence of the simplest of them by inductive arguments, the validity of which relies upon the monotonicity properties of ratios of Gaussian integrals over $\cB_v(\rho)$.
+In sect.~5, we review some numerical techniques for the computation of Gaussian integrals over $\cB_v(\rho)$ with controlled systematic error.
 These are based on and extend a classic work by Ruben~\cite{ruben4} on the distribution of quadratic forms of normal variables.
-For the sake of readability, we defer proofs of statements made in this sect. to Appendix A. In sect.~5, we report on our numerical experiences.
-Since the simplest iterative scheme, namely the Gauss--Jacobi iteration, is too slow for practical purposes, we investigate the performance of its improved version based on over--relaxation.
-As expected, we find that the latter has a higher convergence rate, yet it slows down polynomially in $1/\rho$ as $\rho\to 0$ and exponentially in $v$ as $v\to\infty$.
-In order to reduce the slowing down, we propose an acceleration technique, which boosts the higher components of the eigenvalue spectrum.
+For the sake of readability, we defer proofs of statements made in this sect. to Appendix A. In sect.~6, we report on our numerical experiences: since the simplest iterative scheme, namely the Gauss--Jacobi iteration, is too slow for practical purposes, we investigate the performance of its improved version based on over--relaxation; as expected, we find that the latter has a higher convergence rate, yet it still slows down polynomially in $1/\rho$ as $\rho\to 0$ and exponentially in $v$ as $v\to\infty$; in order to reduce the slowing down, we propose an acceleration technique, which boosts the higher components of the eigenvalue spectrum.
 A series of Monte Carlo simulations enables us to quantify the speedup.
-To conclude, we summarize our findings in sect.~6.
+In sect.~7 we discuss the problems arising when $\mu$ is affected by statistical uncertainty and propose a regularization technique based on perturbation theory.
+To conclude, we summarize our findings in sect.~8.